stackgl/shader-school/exercises/frag-1/README.md

 ## Exercise

 Write a fragment shader which draws a disk of radius `128` centered at the point `vec2(256,256)` in device coordinates.
 The points inside the disk should be colored with `CIRCLE_COLOR` and the points outside should be colored with `OUTSIDE_COLOR`.
-To help get you started, a file called `fragment.glsl` has been created in <a href="/open/frag-1" target="_blank">this project's directory</a> to help get you started.
+A file called `fragment.glsl` has been created in <a href="/open/frag-1" target="_blank">this project's directory</a> to help get you started.

 ***